AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 SUCCESS !

-looking around this page for potential vulnerabilites, We can see there is the option to upload files in the "MEDIA CENTER" page
+Looking around this page for potential vulnerabilites, We can see there is the option to upload files on the "MEDIA CENTER" page

 ![img]({{ '/assets/images/11-lazyadmin.png' | relative_url }}){: .center-image }